Bad Bob Booster Built by Robbie Wallace

 Beano Boost (not really a clean boost) :

 The Beano Boost is a rangemaster clone.
-It will make an amp nice
+It will give an amp nice cut and focus,

-change your tone a lot, boosting the selected
+The Rangemaster pedals change your tone, boosting the selected frequencies.

-The Bad Bob is a clean boost, and does not change your tone.
+The Bad Bob is a dirty clean boost, and does not change your tone.

 It may cause your amp to overdrive more depending on how close